 Vents behind the front wheels

 Interior A USB/iPod connector is standard, and the IS-F comes with the Lexus Safety Connect telematics system, which is similar to GM's OnStar service.
 It comes with a year's worth of service free; after that you'll have to pay a subscription fee.
 IS-F interior changes compared with the IS 250/IS 350 include:

 Carbon fiber trim

 Chrome shift paddles

 Under the Hood The 416-hp V-8 cranks out 371 pounds-feet of torque; the redline is 7,000 rpm.
-The car has one transmission — with enough gears for two.
+The IS-F has one transmission — with enough gears for two.
 The eight-speed automatic has a manual mode and steering-wheel-mounted shift paddles.
 There is no true manual available.
 Lexus says the transmission, which it calls Sport Direct Shift, changes gears within one-tenth of a second and executes rev matching for smoother downshifts and decreased wear.
-Not to be confused with some automated-manual transmissions, like Audi's S tronic, this one uses a fluidic torque converter.
+Not to be confused with some automated-manual transmissions, this one uses a fluidic torque converter.
+Mechanical features include:

 Upgraded brakes with larger, cross-drilled discs and six- and two-piston calipers in the front and rear, respectively

 Brembo-brand calipers are gloss black and bear the Lexus logo

 Upgraded springs, shocks, stabilizer bars, bushings and steering tuning are all optimized for performance driving